 Miku arrived at the youth system of Valencia CF in 2001, when he was just sixteen years old.
 He started his professional career soon after, in 2004.

-Due to the surplus of strikers at Valencia at the point of time, he was sold to Getafe CF in 2010 for a four and a half year contract.
+Due to the surplus of strikers at Valencia at the point of time, he was sold to Getafe CF in 2010 signing a four and a half year contract with the club.

 Miku made his debut for the Venezuelan National team on the 16th of August, 2006, at the age of 21.
 This was a friendly match that was played against Honduras which ended in a 0-0 tie.

-Over the years, he became a regular for the National Team to the extent of him leading the team to qualify for the 2010 FIFA World Cup Qualifiers.
+Over the years, he became a regular for the national team that participated in the 2010 FIFA World Cup Qualifiers.

 Rise to Glory

 Considering the amount of time Miku was officially a player for Valencia, he played in very few games.
 However whenever he did play, he made more than a moderate impact.

 He scored a hat-trick in a UEFA Europa League 4–1 home win against Stabæk Fotball on the 27th of August, 2009.